-The key priorities for the period are contained in the Academy Trust's Development Plan which is available from the Chief Executive.
+The key priorities for the year are contained in the Academy Trust's Development Plan which is available from the Chief Executive.

-The key activities of the Academy Trust for the year ended 31 August 2020 were focused as follows:
+The key activities of the Academy Trust for the year ended 31 August 2021 were focused as follows:

-- To ensure that all students make outstanding progress through enjoyment and achievement. - To ensure that funds are used appropriately and effectively across all schools. - To maintain the fabric of all buildings and procure services / staffing as required for the MAT schools. - To ensure that LGBs are able to hold their schools to account.
+- To ensure that all students make outstanding progress through enjoyment and achievement. - To ensure that funds are used appropriately and effectively across all schools. - To maintain the fabric of all buildings and procure services / staffing as required for the MAT schools. - To ensure that AC s are able to hold their schools to account effectively.